 We also handle matters relating to Equal Employment Opportunity (EEO) and Occupational Safety and Health Administration (OSHA) requirements, wage and hour law, health and safety, non-compete covenants, commission agreements, leave of absence requirements and the Family and Medical Leave Act (FMLA), personnel practices audits, sexual harassment investigations, and workforce reductions.

-In addition, our labor and employment attorneys offer advice regarding affirmative action and federal compliance requirements.
-Briggs offers clients informative training sessions on various workplace issues that educate supervisor and employee groups on the nature of existing law, individual rights and the rights of employers.
+Briggs also offers clients informative training sessions on various workplace issues that educate supervisor and employee groups on the nature of existing law, individual rights and the rights of employers.
 Topics include interviewing techniques, drug and alcohol testing, sexual harassment, discrimination, supervisory training, discipline and discharge, health and wellness, union awareness, litigation prevention, and management.